-[Additional Note] When using mysql-client for MySQL 8.0.32 and 5.7.41, I cannot run mysqldump with the --single-transaction option on Amazon RDS/Aurora
+[Additional Note] When using the mysql-client version of MySQL 8.0.32 or 5.7.41, I cannot run mysqldump with the --single-transaction option on Amazon RDS/Aurora.

 This is Oniumi (@fat47) from the Service Reliability Group (SRG) of the Technology Headquarters.